stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	);

-When using this latter declaration, we encourage using a trailing comma for the last item in the array; this minimizes the impact of adding new items on successive lines, and helps to ensure no parse errors occur due to a missing comma.
+When using this latter declaration, we encourage using a trailing comma for the last item in the array; this minimises the impact of adding new items on successive lines, and helps to ensure no parse errors occur due to a missing comma.

-#### Associative Arrays
+#### Associative arrays

 When declaring associative arrays with the `array` construct, breaking the statement into multiple lines is encouraged.
 In this case, each successive line must be padded with white space such that both the keys and the values are aligned: